nick-lehmann/SnakeCharmerGuide/discord/README.md

 | ----------- | ---------------- |
 | 3           | `requests`or `aiohttp` |

-The goal is to have a bot which send a picture of a random search query you specify.
-So if you send `/image car` it would post a random picture of a car to the server.
+The goal is to have a bot which can send pictures of a random search query you specify.
+So if you send `/image car` it would post a random picture of a car in reply to your command.

-For this we have provided you with a simple service at `https://pexels.cupcakearmy.workers.dev/<query>` where you replace `<query>` with `car` for example.
-It will return a random url of the image you want.
+Therefore, we have provided you with a simple service at `https://pexels.cupcakearmy.workers.dev/<query>` where you replace `<query>` with a `car` for example.
+It will return multiple random URLs to images that match your query.
 It's not perfect, if it doesn't work, try another query.

 ### Joined